Construction at Paraparaumu and

 KiwiRail’s Wellington rail upgrade director David Gordon said, “It is never easy turning a busy station into a construction site but I hope passengers can bear with us over the coming months.
 The feedback we’ve had on other stations we’ve improved elsewhere on the Wellington network, tells us that the results are worth it.”

 The staging of the works means a number of changes will be made to car parks at both stations during construction but where possible KiwiRail will arrange alternative car parking near by.
+Websites like the swiftbonds.com/contract-bond can help you figure out the process to begin when you have to construct.

 And Mr Gordon says,“There are a couple of items including landscaping around Waikanae station and design of the Elizabeth Street crossing which we are still finalising with Kapiti Coast District Council but this should not delay the initial earthworks.”